kanwaljeetsingh7887/EXP-6/README.md

 **Types of Decision-Making Statements:**
 `if Statement`: Executes a block of code if a specified condition is true.
 `if-else Statement`: Provides an alternative block of code to execute if the condition is false.
 `Switch Statement`: Allows a variable to be tested for equality against a list of values.
-Each value is called a "case," and the variable is compared with each case value.
+Each value is called a "`case`," and the variable is compared with each case value.
 `Nested if-else`: You can nest if-else statements within each other for more complex conditions.

 ## Code: 6A